 For the casual/informal form, you will simply say 축하해!.
 Notice that the ‘요’ is dropped as usual for the casual form.
 You would say this to very close friends, children, and someone younger than you (if you’ve had their permission to use the casual form).
-This is especially used on birthdays.
+This is especially used when celebrating birthdays.

-Congratulations in Standard Polite Informal
+‘Congratulations’ in the Standard Polite Informal Form

 The second one is 축하해요!
-The 요 has been added on and you would say this to acquaintances, not so close friends, coworkers, and neighbors.
-However you can use the next form as well if it’s a formal occasion.
+The 요 has been added on and you would say this to acquaintances, not-so-close friends, coworkers, and neighbors.
+However, you can use the next form as well if it’s a formal occasion.

-Congratulations in Formal
+‘Congratulations’ in the Formal Form

-In the formal form, you would use 축하합니다!
+With the formal form, you would use 축하합니다!
 Use this with people older than you.
 You would also use this to congratulate someone on their wedding or graduation.

-Congratulation in Very Formal
+‘Congratulations’ in the Very Formal Form

 For the very formal form, you would use 축하드립니다!
 Use this with bosses, teachers, or in general people with positions of power over you in the workplace.
 There are some variations with these.
-For example for weddings, you can use 축하드려요 which is a more casual form of 축하드립니다 while still being formal.
+For example with weddings, you can use 축하드려요 which is a more casual form of 축하드립니다 while still being formal.

 For example 결혼 축하드려요! (결혼 = wedding).
-You can just add the occasion to the beginning of your congratulations.
+You can just replace ‘결혼’ with another special occasion to change the meaning of your congratulations.
 For close friends, you can simply use the Polite informal form for most situations.

 결혼 = Wedding